mojaie/MolecularGraph.jl_notebook/notebook/calculateDescriptors.md

 ### Tips

 - Some descriptor function allows keyword arguments (e.g. `coordgen(mol; forcecoordgen=true)`).
 If keyword arguments are given explicitly, cache will not be used.
-- If the molecule object is modified (e.g. by preprocessing methods), you can recalculate and cache the result by calling the function with `@cache` macro again.
+- If the molecule object is modified (e.g. by preprocessing methods), you may want to recalculate and cache the result by calling the function with `setcache!` again.
 - `clearcache!(mol)` empties the cache dict.
-- `precalculate!(mol)` is a convenient method to store caches of cost-effective 5 or 6 descriptors.
-It is recommended to apply this method after you defined your molecular model and run preprocessing methods.
+- `precalculate!(mol)` is a convenient method to cache several cost-effective descriptors together.
+It is recommended to run this method after loading and preprocessing the molecule.

 ```julia
 clearcache!(mol2)